Machinae Supremacy

 Machinae Supremacy is a Swedish/Finnish band that combines modern heavy metal, power metal and alternative rock with chiptunes.
 Self-defined as "SID metal", many of their songs use a SidStation that features the SID chip of the Commodore 64.
 They have released 32 original recordings for free download on their site, with approximately 100,000 downloads a month.

 Deus Ex Machinae, the band's first commercial album was released in 2004 through the independent (and now defunct) MbD Records UK.
-The band released their second studio album, Redeemer, in 2006, and a few more studio albums, with their latest album, Into the Night World, released in December 2016, independently.
+The band released their second studio album, Redeemer, in 2006, and a new studio album every other year until 2016 which saw the release of Into the Night World.
+In March 2026 the band released their self-titled album independently.

 History

 Origin: 2000–2001

 Machinae Supremacy was formed in Luleå, Sweden during the summer of 2000 by Robert Stjärnström, Kahl Hellmer and Jonas Rörling.
 The name of the band had existed before this, but it was only a few months later the band decided on a specific style they wanted to pursue.
 Andreas Gerdin, a long-time friend of Rörling, joined on keyboards and Tobias Malm joined on drums.
 Together they recorded their first song, "Cryosleep."

 Defining an original style and being fans of the Commodore 64, they settled on using the SID chip from the machine in their music, later becoming known by the term "SID metal".
 They described their music as carrying a vibe of self-confidence, enlightenment and encouragement for people to take control of their own lives.